 Adding Admin Credentials

-The Authorized Connections section (found under User Preferences in your User Panel) is a secure place where Onna admins can share source permissions for new sources added to the platform.
-Currently, we support the following sources can be saved as authorized connections
+The Authorized Connections section is a secure place where Onna admins can share source permissions for new sources added to the platform.
+All Enterprise source permissions can be saved as authorized connections, this includes:

 Note: Currently, this feature is only available for Onna admins